SP105/csq-autocomplete/README.md

 To test with a bigger datset, I download the following:
 -  [WikiWords_FirstMillion_Refined_V6](https://www.kaggle.com/dataistic/wiki-words)

+You can choose wich dataset will be used (by default use the list of keywords that are provide in the doc).

 To run the project execute the followings docker commands.